mwaterfall/MWPhotoBrowser/README.markdown

 // Create & present browser
 MWPhotoBrowser *browser = [[MWPhotoBrowser alloc] initWithDelegate:self];
 // Set options
-browser.wantsFullScreenLayout = YES; // Decide if you want the photo browser full screen, i.e. whether the status bar is affected (defaults to YES) browser.displayActionButton = YES; // Show action button to allow sharing, copying, etc (defaults to YES) browser.displayNavArrows = NO; // Whether to display left and right nav arrows on toolbar (defaults to NO) browser.zoomPhotosToFill = YES; // Images that almost fill the screen will be initially zoomed to fill (defaults to YES) [browser setCurrentPhotoIndex:1]; // Example: allows second image to be presented first
+browser.displayActionButton = YES; // Show action button to allow sharing, copying, etc (defaults to YES) browser.displayNavArrows = NO; // Whether to display left and right nav arrows on toolbar (defaults to NO) browser.zoomPhotosToFill = YES; // Images that almost fill the screen will be initially zoomed to fill (defaults to YES) [browser setCurrentPhotoIndex:1]; // Example: allows second image to be presented first browser.wantsFullScreenLayout = YES; // iOS 5 & 6 only: Decide if you want the photo browser full screen, i.e. whether the status bar is affected (defaults to YES)
 // Present
 [self.navigationController pushViewController:browser animated:YES];
 ```